Bodkin Park Living Stream

 The Bodkin Park stormwater management system contributes large volumes of fresh water into the Andrew Thomson Conservation Reserve wetlands.
 This has a detrimental impact on the flora and fauna in the wetlands due to high nutrient levels in the stormwater runoff.

-The wood-lined open drainage channel located between the north and south lakes will be rehabilitated to create the new living stream and the introduction of indigenous wetland plants that strip the level of nutrients and contaminants in the water will aid in reducing the high levels of summer algal growth in the south lake and leading into the river.
+In 2019 the City had planned for the wood-lined open drainage channel located between the north and south lakes to be rehabilitated.
+A new living stream was to be created with the introduction of indigenous wetland plants that strip the level of nutrients and contaminants in the water to aid in reducing the high levels of summer algal growth in the south lake and leading into the river.

 - ecological connectivity of the lake systems and the foreshore wetlands to allow movement of aquatic and amphibious animals through the area